NoahLobbe/StryperBot/README.md

 - Finish triggering.
 - Catch legitimate non-youtube links when validating
 - add a slash command to print song and template entries from database
+- add the Dave feature; bot responds to Stryper Saturday Enactor